project-meucci/thimm.github.io/docs/In Search of Soil/Dr-bruno-basso-soil-carbon-in-search-of-soil-9.md

 ---
-title: Dr. Bruno Basso - Soil Carbon | In Search of Soil #9
+title: Dr Bruno Basso Soil Carbon In Search Of Soil 9
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2020-12-09)